 The difference between N95, N99 and N100 masks is simply the filter’s efficiency level.
 N95 filters 95% of particulates and N99 filters 99% of particulates on the air.
 The higher the efficiency, the more particulates respirator will filter out and the healthier air we breathe!

-Cambridge PRO and BASIC Masks are certified N99 and N95.
+Cambridge Mask PRO and BASIC filters meet N99 and N95 standards.

-Both of the masks are ideal for people at risk of respiratory diseases, living in or traveling to areas with high air pollution level.
-It is perfect for traveling, especially to the air-polluted area.
-Moreover, the masks have a wide range of uses and are often used by travelers, cyclists, urban residents, and respiratory disease sufferers.
+Both of the masks are ideal for people at risk of respiratory diseases, living in or travelling to areas with high air pollution level.
+It is perfect for travelling, especially to the air-polluted area.
+Moreover, the masks have a wide range of uses and are often used by travellers, cyclists, urban residents, and respiratory disease sufferers.
 Cambridge Mask meets N99 filter requirements, and it has been tested by Nelson Labs of America.
 In Addition, the Cambridge Mask PRO uses British Military Filtration Technology.
 Particularly, it filters almost 100% of pollution, gases, and 99.6% of viruses and 99.7% of bacteria.

 Cambridge Masks filter harmful pollutants which are all found in the wildfire smoke.